lbeder/google-voice-takeout-merger/README.md

   * All records are sorted by timestamps, and the resulting filename includes the timestamp of the earliest record.
 * Receives an optional contacts VCF file.
 See the [Contact Matching](#contact-matching) section below.
 * Fixes all media and metadata issues (broken links, style issues, converts video and audio attachments into proper HTML5 controls, etc.).
-* Generates an `index.csv` which can be separately used with the [Google Voice Takeout Viewer](https://github.com/lbeder/google-voice-takeout-viewer) indexing app.
+* Generates a CSV index (as `index.csv`) which can be separately used with the [Google Voice Takeout Viewer](https://github.com/lbeder/google-voice-takeout-viewer) indexing app.
+* Generates an SMS Backup compatible XML (as `sms.xml`) which can be imported to an Android device.
+You can also view it via [Syntech View Backup Files](https://www.synctech.com.au/sms-backup-restore/view-backup/) web app.
 * Reorganizes all media and metadata.
 * Adds a list of participants to every record.
 * Displays contact names (if an optional contacts VCF file is provided).